selfcustody/krux/docs/getting-started/installing/from-source.en.md

 Copy this hex string and turn it into a QR code using whichever QR code generator you'd like.

-In Krux, enter the mnemonic of your private key that will be used for signing, and go to *Sign > Message*.
+In Krux, enter the mnemonic of your private key that will be used for signing, and go to **Sign -> Message**.
 Scan the QR code you generated, and you will be asked if you wish to sign the hash.
 Proceed, and you will be presented with a base64-encoded string containing the signature, as text and as a QR code.

 Take this string and create a signature file by running:
 ```bash